jeffreycanepa/StockScraper/README.md

 ## stockData-scraper.py:
 This script uses requests, BeautifulSoup and Scraperapi.com to extract stock data from https://www.investing.com.
 Output is to a csv file.

-## yFinanceStockData.py:
+## plotOneStock.py:
-This script uses the yfinance extension to get stock data.
-Output is to a csv file.
+This script uses the yfinance extension to get stock data for a stock ticker provided by the user.
+The Adjusted Closing Price is plotted along with a trend line.

 ## getStocks.py-
 This script uses yFinance to get financial data then saves the data to a xlsx file using openpyxl.
 Requires a .csv file with stock ticker/company name(stocktickers.csv).
 Produces .xlsx file (myStocks.xlsx).